The Icelandic healthcare system at a glance

-Iceland has a strong healthcare system and everyone is entitled to emergency assistance.
-The emergency number 112 answers all calls due to emergencies and requests for assistance, 24 hours a day, all year round.
+Here in Iceland we have a universal healthcare system where everyone is entitled to emergency assistance.
+The emergency assistance number 112 answers all calls and requests via webchat for assistance, all year round 24 hours a day.

-Everyone who has been domiciled in Iceland for six consecutive months is covered by health insurance.
-Icelandic Health Insurance determines whether citizens of EEA and EFTA countries are allowed to transfer their rights to Iceland.
+Everyone who has had legal residency in Iceland for six consecutive months is covered by national health insurance.
+Icelandic Health Insurance determines whether citizens of EEA and EFTA countries are eligible to transfer their health insurance rights to Iceland.

 Further information on health-related issues can be found below.

-Emergency rooms and accident wards are located at most health centers or hospitals and the service is provided throughout the year.
-The emergency number 112 answers all calls due to emergencies and requests for assistance and provides all emergency services, 24 hours a day, all year round.
+Emergency rooms and accident rooms are located at most healthcare centres and hospitals with services available all year.
+The emergency number 112 answers all calls and requests for assistance 24 hours a day, all year round.

-Admission to hospital can only happen with the intervention of a doctor.
-However, in emergency cases, patients may go directly to a hospital.
-Ambulances transport injured and ill people who are unable to transport themselves.
+Admission to a hospital can only occur at the request or through a referral of a doctor.
+However, in emergency instances, patients may go directly to an emergency room at a hospital.
+Ambulance services transport injured and severely ill people who are unable to transport themselves.

-By law, the disabled are entitled to general services and assistance.
-They shall have equal rights and enjoy living standards comparable to other members of society.
-Disabled people have the right to education with appropriate support at all stages of education.
+In Iceland, the disabled are entitled by law to access to general services and assistance.
+They are considered equal in all aspects of society with equal access to rights and enjoy equal living standards.
+Disabled people have the right to education and appropriate support if needed at all levels of education.
 They also have the right to guidance and assistance in finding suitable employment.